labdao/docs/docs/labdao/welcome_to_labdao.md

 ![openlab map](https://github.com/labdao/assets/blob/main/social/Twitter_Banner.png?raw=true)

 # Welcome to LabDAO
 LabDAO is a community of scientists and engineers coming together to share open tools for life science research.
 The community's mission is to accelerate progress in the life sciences by making both computational and wet-lab tools accessible to all its members.

+By bringing together accessible tools, dynamic teams and funding sources, we are building a home for scientists and inventors online.

 Members within LabDAO implement algorithms and laboratory processes to offer them to community members on a peer-to-peer exchange.